Andreyt0786/heroes/README.md

 ### Consist of three screens:
 - The first screen displays a list of Marvel characters.
 - The second screen display detailed information about the character.
-1.Name
+1. Name
-2.Photo
+2. Photo
-3.Description
+3. Description
-4.List of comics featuring the character
+4. List of comics featuring the character

 - The third screen display detailed information about the comic
 1. Title
 2. Photo